 Indefinite suspension means that no specific date has been recommended for readmission of the suspended student.
-This penalty is used when the prognosis of rehabilitation is uncertain, and the Dean's Council desires that some additional evidence of rehabilitation be presented by the student prior to readmission to the School.
-Applications for readmission shall be considered by the DNAP Program Admissions Committee, with consultation from the Dean's Council.
+This penalty is used when the prognosis of rehabilitation is uncertain, and the NAP Council desires that some additional evidence of rehabilitation be presented by the student prior to readmission to the School.
+Applications for readmission shall be considered by the DNAP Program Admissions Committee, with consultation from the NAP Council.